Plumas Lake Elementary School District

 Presently, the Plumas Lake Elementary School District caters to pre-kindergarten through eighth-grade students, while the Wheatland Union High School District (WUHSD) serves ninth through twelfth-grade students.
 The two districts have engaged in several 2x2 meetings, involving two board members and the superintendent from each district.
 These discussions primarily revolve around shared land and future facilities.
 Among the ideas explored is the consolidation of the districts—a long-term prospect that requires community consensus and would take several years to materialize.
 Both districts are collaborating on a fiscal study to determine the feasibility of this merger.

 It's important to note that consolidating districts wouldn't eliminate the necessity for bonds.
 Even if the districts combine and construct a full high school with added classrooms for 7th and 8th graders, the project could easily exceed $200 million.
 Alternatively, building a middle school and a small specialized high school could cost around $150 million.
-Both scenarios would necessitate the passing of PLESD Measures V, W, and X, along with multiple WUHSD bonds.
+Both scenarios would necessitate the passing of PLESD Measures D, E, and F along with multiple WUHSD bonds.
 Some community members believe that district consolidation could yield operational cost savings substantial enough to cover the bond expenses.
 However, even if savings amounted to $1 million annually (an optimistic estimate based on initial financial assessments), it would take over a century of savings to finance a 7-12 complex.

 Furthermore, projections indicate that PLESD's PK-6th-grade student count is expected to approach 1900, warranting the necessity for a fourth elementary school.
 Ultimately, the construction of two school sites remains imperative.